nuclearsilo583/zephyrus-store-preview-new-syntax/README.md

 Store system for CS:GO.
 Zephyrus store system rewritten with preview support (compilable with SM 1.10)

-Not support for SM 1.11
+Not support for compile in SM 1.11

 Since this is zephyrus's store that was rewritten so any custom module that support zephyrus store can also be run without any problem.
 Contact me if you find any bugs or error.